cegprakash/YearWiseRankList/README.md

-Generates a Live year-wise leaderboard for AU Local contests.
+<b>Generates a Live year-wise leaderboard for AU Local contests.<b>

-Algorithm :
+<b>Algorithm :<b>

 1) Read data (nickname, rank and number of problems solved) from spoj ranklist.

 2) Find the email ids of the users in the rank list (from the Spoj groups page)

-3) Using the email id, fetch all other details of the user from google spreadsheet.
+3) Using the email id, fetch all other detail of the users from google spreadsheet.

 4) Generate the ranklist and publish into the blog.